Greece sinks again, more cuts to save bailout in store

 Inspectors from the European Union, International Monetary Fund and European Central Bank troika have back an assessment of Greece's performance and will report back in September on whether it deserves to get more payments under the 130 billion euro rescue package.

-Weak spots where Greece has failed to deliver as planned include public sector job cuts, reductions in state-run pension benefits, the settlement of nearly 7 billion in state arrears and proceeds from privatisations.
+Weak spots where Greece has failed to deliver as planned include public sector job cuts, reductions in state-run pension benefits, the settlement of nearly 7 billion in state arrears and proceeds from privatizations.

-The government changed the leadership team at the privatisation agency aiming speed up the asset sales programme which fell far below a target of more than 3.6 billion euros.
+The government changed the leadership team at the privatization agency aiming speed up the asset sales program which fell far below a target of more than 3.6 billion euros.

 Public administration reform, renewed emphasis on curtailing tax evasion are also part of the reforms agenda.